It’s Your Move, Ontario

 The spinal cord injury (SCI) community inspired the #peeforfree campaign in 2018.
 When asked what public policy priorities are critical, access to medical supplies came to the forefront.
 Three years + 83 letters + 93 government meetings later, #peeforfree remains the perfect embodiment as we continue to address this important issue.

-As the Ontario government considers ideas for the 2021 budget, now is the time to connect with your Member of Provincial Parliament (MPP).
+Now is the time to connect with your Member of Provincial Parliament (MPP).
 We have made this very easy.

 people use intermittent catheters every day in Ontario

 state that challenges accessing the appropriate number of catheters impact their independence